jasp-stats/jasp-desktop/Docs/development/jasp-qml-guide.md

 RadioButtonGroup properties:
 - `name`: string identifier (in your R code you will be able to retrieve the value of the checked radiobutton through this identifier)
 - `title`: text that is shown above the set of radiobuttons
-- `placeRadioButtonsOnSameRow`: [optional, default: `false`] per default, the RadioButton's are placed vertically under the title.
+- `radioButtonsOnSameRow`: [optional, default: `false`] per default, the RadioButton's are placed vertically under the title.
 Set this property to true to place the buttons horizontally.
 - `columns`: [optional, default: `1`] integer specifying how many columns should be used to display the RadioButton's

 RadioButton properties: